objects-to-data-group/Sub-scripts/README.md

 Sub-scripts
 ===========

-Partial scripts that tackle sub-questions of our research
+Partial scripts that tackle sub-questions of our research.
+View required-scrips.md

 ## Script 1